Star Trek: Voyager – Elite Force: PlayStation 2 port

 The development of a PlayStation 2 version of Elite Force was announced in late 2000.
 Whereas the original version of Elite Force had been published by Activision and developed by Raven Software, the PlayStation 2 version was published by Majesco Entertainment and developed by their in-house studio, Pipe Dream Interactive.
 Elite Force was to be the second PlayStation 2 project undertaken by Majesco.
 The PlayStation 2 version of the game includes most of the same content as the computer version of the game, albeit that the game's graphics were simplified slightly for the console.
 Due to the lack of online support for the PlayStation 2, the port only allows for four players to compete in a multiplayer game.
 Pipe Dream paid particular attention to adjusting the controls of the game to suit the PlayStation 2's gamepad, introducing an auto-aim feature to assist the player.
-The first screenshots of the game were released in March 2001, and the game was released on December 11, 2001.
+The first screenshots of the game were released in March 2001, and the game was released in North America on December 11, 2001.
+United Kingdom-based publisher EON Digital was set to publish the PlayStation 2 port in Europe, but was unable to due to financial difficulties.
+Codemasters handled publishing duties in PAL territories, releasing the game in Europe on August 2, 2002, and in Australia on August 16, 2002.